-Asked whether he’s considered the role, Heughan said in an interview with STV News: “I think any actor who says they wouldn’t would be lying, and I think it’s time we have a Scottish Bond again.”
+Asked whether he’d considered the role, Heughan previously told STV News: “I think any actor who says they wouldn’t would be lying, and I think it’s time we have a Scottish Bond again.”

 However, back in 2016 he told fans that “your guess is as good as mine, to be honest”.